ECOS Paints generously provided the paint as well as consulted for the type of paint to use for this project. All opinions are our own.

-Since we moved into our coastal bungalow, we’ve been making upgrades here and there, that make it more aesthetically pleasing…more of a coastal feel.
+Since we moved into our coastal bungalow, we’ve been making upgrades here and there, that makes it more aesthetically pleasing…more of a coastal feel.
 Our outside space is no exception.
 We are excited to tell you about our recent partnership with ECOS Paints for our barn mural paint project.

 In our backyard, we have a little barn- a shed of sorts.
 We keep our gardening tools in there, and our lawn mower.
 If you have read our recent blog on our cat colony project, you also know that we have little safe spaces in there, where the cats can get away from the cold as winter nears.
 Needless to say, it isn’t anything special, but we do love and appreciate it.

 We visited a local coffee shop recently, and they had a similar barn with seating outside of it.
-As we sat down, we noticed a very cool, retro beach vibe mural painted on the outside of it.
+As we sat down, we noticed a very cool, retro beach-vibe mural painted on the outside of it.
 We immediately had the discussion that something similar would make ours look just as chill.
-We were inspired, and went home to begin drawing out some ideas.
+We were inspired and went home to begin drawing out some ideas.

-Planning the Barn Mural Project
+Planning the Ecos Paints Barn Mural Project

-Once we nailed down a firm idea of what we wanted, we knew we needed to find the right product that aligned with our aesthetic ideals, and our eco-friendly values.
+Once we nailed down a firm idea of what we wanted, we knew we needed to find the right product that aligned with our aesthetic ideals and our eco-friendly values.
 One name came to mind: ECOS Paints.

 You may recall, back in March, we used ECOS Paints for our DIY Kitchen Cabinet Refresh.
 Well, we loved using the paints so much that we wanted to consult ECOS Paints to find out about their exterior paints, and to get a consultation on what was best to use with the structure we had for our project.

-Our barn is made of wood, and has been painted in the past couple of years with white paint.
+Our barn is made of wood and has been painted in the past couple of years with white paint.
 We were asked during our ECOS Paints consult if the existing paint is oil-based or water-based.
 If it’s oil-based, we may have had adhesion issues applying our water-based paint on top.
 Fortunately, we found out that it was water-based.

-If you are working on a similar project and you are not sure, ECOS Paints has a resource where you can check by using their Pro Tips.
+If you are working on a similar project and you are not sure, ECOS Paints has a resource that you can check by using their Pro Tips.
 Once we were advised that the best paint to use would be ECOS Paints semi-gloss paint, we chose our colors.

 The colors used for this project are: